2018–19 Minnesota Duluth Bulldogs men's ice hockey season: Season

 Coming off of the program's second national championship, Duluth was ranked #1 in the preseason polls.
 With most of their principle scorers and virtually the entire defensive corps returning, the team was in a tremendous position to repeat.
-Leading the way, however, was the Bulldog's star goaltender, Hunter Shepard who would live up to his billing as one of if not the best goaltender in the nation.
+Leading the way, however, was the Bulldogs' star goaltender Hunter Shepard, who would live up to his billing as one of if not the best goaltender in the nation.

 Duluth stumbled out of the gate, losing a weekend to old rival Minnesota, but then reeled off eight consecutive victories, including a sweep of then #1 Notre Dame, to reclaim their top position.
 The Bulldogs went through a bit of a rough patch in the middle of the season, going more than two months (including the winter break) without sweeping a weekend.
 The up and down play dropped them to #5 in the polls but the Bulldogs were never really in jeopardy of missing out on the NCAA tournament.
 UMD ended the regular season with a showdown between two of the top teams in the nation when they met St. Cloud State.
 While they dropped both games, Duluth lost by just a single goal on each occasion and pushed one of the contests into overtime.

 The Bulldogs opened their postseason with a relatively easy opponent in Omaha but still struggled in the two games.
 Duluth had been a defensive powerhouse all season long but their offense was rather pedestrian.
 With UMD going 1-for-10 on the power play and needing overtime to finish off a team that was 13 games under .500, there was little doubt that it would be up to Shepard and the defense to carry them through the rest of the playoffs.

 Luckily, the Bulldogs were already battle-tested and stood strong in the Frozen Faceoff.
 Shepard posted his 6th shutout of the season against Denver to set up a showdown for conference bragging right with St. Cloud State.
 After exchanging goals in the first, the match turned into a defensive struggle but the Huskies pulled ahead at the beginning of the third period.
 After failing to capitalize on their third man-advantage of the game, Duluth was forced to kill off a tripping penalty with just over 6 minutes remaining.
 The Bulldogs could not afford to fall down by two with their offensive struggles and rallied to keep the puck out of the net.
 In a dramatic turn of events, St. Cloud coughed up the puck in their own during the power play and could only watch as Tanner Laderoute found a wide-open Billy Exell in the slot who tied the game on only his second goal of the season.
 The goaltending duel resumed afterwards and remained in place for the rest of the game.
 Near the mid-way point of the second overtime, Nick Swaney ended the game in dramatic fashion and gave Duluth the conference championship.